soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/microsoft-security-and-compliance.md

 ### Easy access!

-With improved navigation, integrated solutions, and a streamlined experience, you'll be able to see and access the information you're most interested in, and take advantage of the powerful new/improved security and compliance features of Microsoft 365.
+With improved navigation, integrated solutions, and a streamlined experience, you'll be able to see and access the information you're most interested in and take advantage of the powerful security and compliance solutions in Microsoft 365.

 ### Smooth transition!